ElkonLab/scAPA/scAPA_vignette.md

 The clus argument specifies the clusters to be tested.
 Default is "all" for all cluster. specify, for example, clus = c("ES", "RS") to test ES vs RS.

--   For 3' UTR with more than two peaks that show significant usage change, for each peak i, chi-square test for goodness of fit is performed.
-The threshold for significant change is set by the argument sig.level (FDR value).
+-   For 3' UTR with more than two peaks that show significant usage change, for each peak, chi-square test for goodness of fit is performed.
+The threshold for significant change is set by the argument sig.level (FDR value)

 ``` r
 results <- test_peaks(results, clus = "all", sig.level = 0.05)
 ```

-We get a slot 'peak.pvaues' with such peaks (p-values, q-values and peak PUI for each cluster).
+We get a slot 'peak.pvaues' with such peaks (p-values, q-values, and peak PUI for each cluster).

 ``` r
 head(results@peak.pvaues$Peaks_all)